angryraptor108/Automatic-Solar-Panel/README.md

 # Automatic-Solar-Panel
-An automatic solar panel that turns to where it receive the maxium amount of solar energy.
-Built using a stepper and servo motor.
+An automatic solar panel that turns to where it receives the maximum amount of solar energy.
+Built using an Arduino Uno, stepper and servo motor.

 # Demo Video